krishnamurthypranesh/literate-spork/MLLearningPath.md

 ## Interviewing
 ??
 This will go on for as long as you land the job you want.
 So, this part is entirely in your hand.

+Bottomline: Since you will be doing a lot of things parallely (I certainly did), it should take you about 6 months (subject to conditions and more conditions)